boynton/elldn/README.md

 ## Overview

 EllDN (ℒ Data Notation, pronounced "*ell* done") is ℒ's Data Notation.
-It is a superset of JSON, adding lists and symbols.amd relaxing the syntax somewhat.
+It is a superset of JSON, adding lists and symbols and relaxing the syntax somewhat.

 Commas are treated as whitespace, so the following two forms are equivalent: